Young Adam (film): Release

 The film was screened in the Un Certain Regard section at the 2003 Cannes Film Festival.
 It was also shown at the Moscow Film Festival, the Edinburgh Film Festival, the Telluride Film Festival, the Toronto International Film Festival and the Athens Film Festival.

 Warner Bros.
 Pictures pre-bought the film's distribution rights for the United Kingdom while Sony Pictures Classics acquired the North American distribution rights.
 When the film was released in the United States, the Motion Picture Association of America rated it NC-17 for "some explicit sexual content," notably a 14-second scene depicting oral sex.

 Home media

 The film was released in the United Kingdom on DVD by Warner Home Video on 29 March 2004.
 The North American DVD was released by Columbia TriStar Home Entertainment on 14 September 2004.
 It is in anamorphic widescreen format with audio tracks in English and French and subtitles in French.
-Bonus features include commentary by screenwriter/director David Mackenzie; commentary by Mackenzie, film editor Colin Monie, production designer Laurence Dorman, and actress Tilda Swinton; narration by Ewan McGregor that was deleted prior to the film's release; and an extended scene.
+Bonus features include commentary by screenwriter/director David Mackenzie; commentary by Mackenzie, film editor Colin Monie, production designer Laurence Dorman, and actress Tilda Swinton; narration by Ewan McGregor that was deleted prior to the film's release; and an extended scene which is cut missing in the R-rated version but present in the NC-17 version.